- An S corporation isn't a business entity like an LLC; it's an elected tax status.

 Can an LLC purchase membership interests in an S-corp?

-"Shares or stock represent a shareholder's interest in a corporation, even if the corporation decides not to issue stock certificates and merely keeps track of the number of shares allocated on paper," Wright said.
-"An LLC that wanted to hold an ownership interest in an S-corp purchases shares, not a membership interest."
+Shares or stock represent a shareholder's interest in a corporation.
+In the event the corporation does not issue stock certificates and only documents the number of shares distributed on paper, an LLC that wants ownership interest in an S-corp would purchases shares, not membership interest.